 The Chillos Valley is home to some of the greatest wealth disparity in the region.
-A diverse population of 150,000 shares close quarters; middle-class professionals live beside impoverished rural farmers.
-The cycle of poverty is reinforced as those who need it most are denied quality education, basic medical care, sanitation and utility coverage.
+A diverse population of 180,000 shares close quarters; middle-class professionals live beside impoverished rural farmers.
+The cycle of poverty is reinforced as those who need it most have difficulty accessing quality education, basic medical care and adequate utility coverage.
 Within this environment, our work stems from the belief that communities are equipped with a diverse range of skills and strengths.
 Our programs support local institutions and initiatives, build networks to connect individuals with resources, and empower individuals to thrive as leaders for a better future.

 Rumiloma has a high incidence of diet-based ailments, food-borne illnesses and malnutrition.
 Cooking and Nutrition class impacts families by teaching adults how food powers the body.
 Participants practice creative meal planning and learn how to make healthy choices on a small income.
 These practices help prevent onset of diabetes, obesity and malnutrition.